-Authority Strategies:

 This item supports one or more of the Authority Strategies, as follows:

-☐ Community ☐ Customer ☐ Employee ☒ Financial ☒ Operations Strategy Strategy Strategy
+Community Customer Employee  Financial Operations Strategy Strategy Strategy Strategy Strategy

-Environmental Review:

-A. CEQA: This Board action as an administrative activity is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+- A. CEQA: This Board action as an administrative activity is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065.
-B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.

-Application of Inclusionary Policies:

 Not applicable

-Prepared by:

-MARK A. BURCHYETT CHIEF AUDITOR